Władysław Bartoszewski

-Władysław Bartoszewski ([vwaˈdɨswav bartɔˈʂɛfskʲi]; 19 February 1922 – 24 April 2015) was a Polish politician, social activist, journalist, writer and historian.
+Władysław Bartoszewski ([vwaˈdɨswav bartɔˈʂɛfskʲi]; 19 February 1922 – 24 April 2015) was a Polish politician, social activist, journalist, writer, historian and insurgent.
 A former Auschwitz concentration camp prisoner, he was a World War II resistance fighter as part of the Polish underground and participated in the Warsaw Uprising.
-After the war he was persecuted and imprisoned by the communist Polish People's Republic due to his membership in the Home Army (Armia Krajowa, AK) and opposition activity.
+After the war he was persecuted and imprisoned by the ruling Polish United Workers' Party (PZPR) of the Polish People's Republic regime due to his membership in the Home Army (Armia Krajowa, AK) and opposition activity.

-After the collapse of the communist regime, Bartoszewski served twice as the Minister of Foreign Affairs from March through December 1995 and again from 2000 to 2001.
+After the Revolutions of 1989, Bartoszewski served twice as the Minister of Foreign Affairs of democratic Poland from March through December 1995 and again from 2000 to 2001.
 He was also an ambassador and a member of the Polish Senate.
-Bartoszewski was a close ally and friend of Polish anti-Communist activist and later president Lech Wałęsa.
+Bartoszewski was a close ally and friend of Solidarity leader and later president of Poland, Lech Wałęsa.

 Bartoszewski was a chevalier of the Order of the White Eagle, an honorary citizen of Israel, and a member of the International Honorary Council of the European Academy of Diplomacy.

 Early life

-Bartoszewski was born in Warsaw to a Catholic family.
-He studied at Saint Stanisław Kostka Secondary School.
-In 1939 he graduated from The Humanist High School of the Roman Catholic Future Educational Society in Warsaw.
+Bartoszewski was born in Warsaw to a family of civil servants.
+He grew up on a street next to the Great Synagogue and a detention centre, later saying "“These two things, the synagogue and the penitentiary, later marked my life."